Talent community: Job seeker interactions through talent communities

-Execution of Talent Communities
+Execution of talent communities

 Talent communities can be executed in a variety of ways depending on a company's size and goals.

-For the smallest of companies, a simple spreadsheet of interested candidates gathered by a simple sign up form may be all that is needed.
-For larger companies, it makes sense to have a dedicated software vendor focused on talent communities such as XOR, Smashfly, Avature, Yello, OptiJob, Fuseology, or NextWave Hire.
+For the smallest of companies, a simple spreadsheet of interested candidates gathered by a simple sign-up form may be all that is needed.
+For larger companies, it makes sense to have a dedicated software vendor focused on talent communities.

-Companies with internal engineering resources can also get creative by constructing their own solutions by using APIs like Twilio, Sendgrid, etc. as well as existing off the shelf marketing technologies like Marketo.
+Companies with internal engineering resources can also get creative by constructing their own solutions by using APIs like Twilio and SendGrid, as well as existing off-the-shelf marketing technologies like Marketo.

 The best talent communities have an automated passive strategy to nurture candidates, such as email campaigns.
 They also have a more active strategy for engaging the most relevant candidates, such as recruiters actively sourcing within these pools.

-Return On Investment
+Return on investment

 The value for employers is in decreasing their time to fill and cost per hire.
 This can be accomplished through effective job distribution to social media, free job boards, and search engines via search engine optimization (SEO) which generates organic career site visitors that may become talent community members.
 For many reasons, not all visitors apply for jobs via the employer's ATS, the talent community gives visitors an alternative to a formal application and an opportunity for the employer to build a relationship with potential candidates.
 The talent community gives HR teams access to applicants that have researched their company and are thinking long term about their careers, which may infer a higher quality candidate.
 Moreover, having a warm pipeline of talent means that corporate recruiters don't have to spend time reaching out cold through various resume databases, networking sites like LinkedIn or hoping the right person will apply through a job posting.
 The talent community becomes an active, opt-in database of relevant job seekers that HR can contact directly which shortens their time to hire when filling a new job.

 The benefits have been similarly stated as: qualified candidates at a recruiter's fingertips; less dependence on ineffective job boards (also known as employment websites); less money spent on job advertisements; increased interaction with potential candidates; better quality of applicants to job openings; creation of a talent pipeline for future job openings; and, attraction of passive candidates.